 It is important to remember that having a food addiction, unnecessary cravings or undeniable urges to indulge is not a sign of weakness.
 All it says about you is that you are susceptible to bouts of comfort, and at the end of the day, aren’t we all?

 Still, the line between a simple pleasure and an unhealthy habit is very thin in this case and making the decision to better your life is one best made sooner rather than later.

 Meditation can help you, and if need be you can join a meditation group, or start meditating alongside your loved ones.

-Make meditation your new comfort zone.
+Make meditation your new comfort zone instead of comfort food like gluten-free mac and cheese.
 You’ll be happier, healthier and in control.